 Cultivation: The preference is full sun and wet to moist conditions.
 Different kinds of soil are tolerated, including those that contain loam, clay-loam, and gravel.
 Sometimes this rush can spread aggressively.
 It tolerates wet periods with standing water and dry periods when ground water disappears.

 Range & Habitat: Dudley's Rush has been found throughout Illinois, where it is occasional to locally common.
 Habitats include wet prairies, prairie swales, fens, gravelly seeps, calcareous springs, and ditches.
 This rush is found in both degraded and higher quality habitats.

 Faunal Associations: Various insects feed on rushes (Juncus spp.), including Dudley's Rush.
-These species include the billbugs Sphenophorus callosus and Sphenophorus destructor, the leaf beetle Plateumaris pusilla, the seed bugs Cymodema breviceps and Cymus angustatus, several leafhoppers (Extrusanus extrusus, Limotettix bisoni, Limotettix cuneatus, & Macrosteles potoria), the thrips Haplothrips halophilus, larvae of the sawfly Eutomostethus luteiventris, and caterpillars of Archanara subflava (Subflava Sedge Borer Moth), Bactra verutana (Javelin Moth), and Chilo forbesellus.
+These species include the billbugs Sphenophorus callosus and Sphenophorus destructor, the leaf beetle Plateumaris pusilla, the seed bugs Cymodema breviceps and Cymus angustatus, the leafhopper Macrosteles potoria, larvae of the sawfly Eutomostethus luteiventris, and larvae of such moths as Capsula subflava (Subflava Sedge Borer Moth), Bactra verutana (Javelin Moth), and Chilo forbesellus.
 The seeds and/or seed capsules are eaten to a minor extent by vertebrate animals (mostly small rodents, some dabbling ducks, and rails).
 These species include the White-Footed Mouse, Deer Mouse, Green-Winged Teal, Northern Pintail, King Rail, Sora Rail, and Virginia Rail.
 Muskrats occasionally eat the rhizomes and crowns of rushes.